-“In Jerusalem, it’s a small village; nothing monumental, no real evidence for a big capitol.
-No evidence for a great Solomonic capitol, ruling over a great, rich state.
+“In Jerusalem, it’s a small village; nothing monumental, no real evidence for a big capital.
+No evidence for a great Solomonic capital, ruling over a great, rich state.
 And here at Megiddo, the monumental buildings which had been described as the symbol of Solomonic greatness, in fact, date a bit later, they don’t date to the time of Solomon, they don’t date to the tenth century.
 So, we are in a situation of a complete negative picture, negative evidence from coast to coast.”

 “Judah remained relatively empty of permanent population, quite isolated and very marginal up to and past the supposed time of David and Solomon, with no major urban centers and with no pronounced hierarchies of villages and towns.”

 Who, then, built the great monuments found in Israel?
 Obviously, the northern kingdom of Israel did so, under the Omrides.
 Once the northern kingdom fell to the Assyrians, and Judah sued for peace and agreed to become a vassal state, Judah was left as the sole writer of the history; and, of course, they painted themselves as the good guys and slandered the north mercilessly, as this repetitive tirade from 2 Kings amply shows: